PTSD Therapy & Mental Health Treatment

 After prolonged substance use, the neurotransmitters are not as easily affected, and the brain asks for more, which creates the cycle of addiction.
 As the effects of these substances diminish, the effects of PTSD worsen, leading people to struggle with their mental health.
 Most clinicians favor treatments for addiction and post-traumatic stress disorder simultaneously.
 Individual or group therapy may be helpful.

-Common PTSD treatment options
+Common PTSD therapy and treatment options

 PTSD treatments are evidence-based for managing PTSD symptoms.
 Psychotherapy, such as cognitive-behavioral therapy, which focuses on reframing negative beliefs and eye-movement desensitizing response (EMDR), is the most common treatment option for PTSD, and a few others work well, too, such as medications.
 People with PTSD may also be able to have a PTSD service dog to cope with symptoms.
 If you or a loved one finds yourself in a crisis, a PTSD hotline is also an available resource.